 James Dreier is a drum set-Latin percussion specialist, educator, clinician, and performer.
 He holds a Bachelor of Music degree from Berklee College of Music (Boston, MA) and a Master of Arts degree in music theory from the University of Iowa.
 He has studied with such master drummers as, Michael Spiro, Horacio "El Negro" Hernandez, Jose Eladio Amat, Bobby Sanabria, Giovani Hildalgo, Daniel Alphonso, Pascoal Meirelles, Joe Hunt, and Alan Dawson.

 Since hearing his first Santana record in 1968, Dreier has had a passion and strong interest in Latin music.
 His life-long road of discovery started in earnest at Berklee College of Music when he studied with NYC Latin percussionist Ritchie (Pablo) Laundrum.
 Later as a graduate student at the University of Iowa, he performed and traveled with Brazilian pianist Rafael Dos Santos, including a residency at the Conservatorio Pernambucano de Musica in Refice, Brazil.
-Since then Dreier has traveled to Cuba three times and studied with the legendary Rumba group Los Munequitos de Matanzas and master drummer Jesus Alphonso, Daniel Alphonso and others.
+Since then Dreier has traveled numerous times to Cuba where he studied with the legendary Rumba group Los Muñequitos de Matanzas, master drummer Jesus Alphonso, Daniel Alphonso and others.

-A lecturer in jazz studies at the University of Iowa, Mr. Dreier teaches Jazz Improvisation for Drum Set, Jazz Ensembles and Jazz Cultures in America and Abroad.
-He also co-leads the UI Afro-Cuban Drum Ensemble and directs the Latin Jazz Ensemble.
+An Associate Professor of Instruction (jazz), Mr. Dreier teaches Intermediate Jazz Improvisation (for Drum Set), Jazz Rhythms and Interpretation I and II, Jazz Cultures in America and Abroad and directs the Latin Jazz Ensemble.